Tzniut: Community-specific garb

 Modern Orthodox men's dress is often indistinguishable from their non-Orthodox peers, apart from them wearing a skullcap.
 They may wear short-sleeved shirts, and sometimes even shorts.
 Sandals without socks are generally not worn in a synagogue but are usually accepted in Modern Orthodox and Religious Zionist communities in Israel for daily dress for both men and women.

 Conservative Judaism formally encourages modest dress.
 While day-to-day dress often simply reflects trends in wider society, many Conservative synagogues expect somewhat more modest dress (although not necessarily as stringent as in Orthodox Judaism) for synagogue attendance, and may have specific dress requirements to receive synagogue honors (such as being called for a Torah reading).

 Reform Judaism has no religious dress requirements.

 The style of dress also involves cultural considerations aside from religious requirements.
 Members of Conservative and Reform synagogues may abide by dress codes generally ranging from business casual to informal.
 There are many Orthodox synagogues (especially in Israel) in which dress, while meeting religious modesty requirements, is quite casual.
 Many Haredi and Hasidic communities have special customs and styles of dress that serve to identify members of their communities but regard those special dress features as more customary to their particular communities than a general religious requirement expected of all observant Jews.

 Further cultural considerations include the increasing use of modest dress as an act of female empowerment and self-actualization, which are not directly related to religious observance.

-Hair covering
+Head covering

 Jewish law governing tzniut requires married women to cover their hair in the presence of men other than their husband or close family members.
-Such covering is common practice nowadays among Orthodox Jewish women.
+Such covering (known as the tichel or mitpachat) is common practice among Orthodox Jewish women.